privacyidea/privacyidea-credential-provider/doc/configuration.rst

 **language**

 You can overwrite the language of the Credential Provider by setting this to a valid language code, like "en" or "de".
 A translation file for that language has to exist in the locales folder.

+**localesPath**

+Override the default path where the Credential Provider looks for translation files.

 ------------------------------------------
 Filter and Scenario Specific Configuration
 ------------------------------------------

 The Filter is an additional component of a credential provider.
 It can be used to filter out other credential providers (e.g. the system ones).
 By default, if our filter is enabled, it will filter every other credential provider so that the privacyIDEA CP is the only one usable.

 **enable_filter**

 Set this to ``1`` to enable the filter of the privacyIDEA Credential Provider.
 If this is disabled, the privacyIDEA CP will just be listed *in addition* to the other existing CPs.

 **filter_whitelist**

 Add entries to this REG_MULTI_SZ to spare other CPs from being filtered.
 The entry has to be the CLSID of a CP.
 One way to check the CLSID of a CP is to look at ``HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Windows\\CurrentVersion\\Authentication\\Credential Providers``

 There are different *credential provider usage scenarios* ("cpus").
 The available scenarios are *logon*, *unlock* and *credui*.

 It is possible to configure both the Credential Provider and the Filter for each of the scenarios.
 This way the administrator can define a different behaviour if a users either logs in or unlocks his desktop.
 For the configurations in this section to take effect, the *enable_filter* setting has to be enabled in v3.2 or higher.
 The behaviour in each scenario can be configured via the corresponding registry entry named **cpus_logon**, **cpus_unlock** and **cpus_credui**.
 These entries expect a *REG_SZ*, that consist of a digit 0, 1, 2, 3 and a
 character "e" or "d".
 * 0: relevant for *remote* (RDP) and *local* operation
 * 1: relevant for *remote* operation
 * 2: relevant for *local* operation